“Hand cream is hand cream.”

 Here is more information about parabens–

 In the September 1, 2011 edition of Carcinogenesis, researchers at the California Pacific Medical Center released their findings showing that both BPA and Methylparaben at even low concentrations found in humans have negative health consequences such as an increased breast cancer risk.
-I wrote a lengthy piece on my personal blog about the paraben issue before and here is a link to read more in depth about the studies.

 Something else we do not use in our hand cream are silicones.
 Brand A uses Cyclomethicone and Dimethicone, both silicones.
 There is very limited safety data on Cyclomethicone and Dimethicone is now considered a “Moderate Hazard” by Skin Deep.
 These are polymers used to condition the skin.
 It’s not beneficial to have silicones in your hand cream, though.

 Why?
 Truth be told, they work similarly to mineral oil in that they are occlusive and just sit like a barricade on the skin.
 Your skin cannot breathe and it then may become irritated.
 When that happens, what do people do?
 They apply more hand cream hoping that it will solve that problem.

 Brand A and Brand B also both use Artificial Fragance.
 In our two “scented” hand creams, we use natural essential oils such as lime and grapefruit to scent the product.
 We do not use artificial fragrance.
 Read more here on the (seed) blog about why artificial fragrances are not safe.